MikeGuides-creator/mikeguides-blog-v2/_posts/2025-09-24-ai-writing-workshop.md

 ---
+layout: post
-title: "AI Marketing Toolkit: 20-minute quickstart"
+title: "AI Writing Workshop"
-excerpt: "Plan → prompts → draft → publish.
-A simple loop you can repeat weekly."
+description: "Interactive tool that interviews you and generates tailored prompts so you can create blog posts, articles, and any content faster and smarter."
+image: /assets/og/ai-writing-workshop.jpg   # 1200x630 image you add to repo
+category: Guides
+tags: [AI, writing, prompts, productivity]
 ---

 If marketing feels chaotic, run this 20-minute loop: